All Episodes

 The real refugees in the Middle East are Christians.

-And the Obama administration's preference for Muslims indicates that he isn't really acting on humanitarian grounds, but out of his plan to increase the Muslim population and make America just like the rest of the world, with just as much unrest and crime and terrorism.
+And the Obama administration's preference for Muslims indicates that he isn't really acting on humanitarian grounds, but out of his plan to increase the Muslim population and make America just like the rest of the world with just as much unrest and crime and terrorism.

-These uh wild numbers of tuberculosis cases, I think it's twenty-two percent of the uh of the resettled refugees in Minnesota tested positive uh for T B. Uh one third of the refugees in Vermont, I mean, uh have tested for T B. This is uh this is a ticking time bomb.
+These wild numbers of tuberculosis cases, I think it's 22% of the resettled refugees in Minnesota tested positive of the TB.

 Yeah.